 I have eaten lots of strawberry shortcake in my day and the problem with it is you take a risk of getting a dried out shortcake.
 A good shortcake can make or break a strawberry shortcake, no matter how amazing the strawberries are.
 If there is a dried out old biscuit underneath those amazing strawberries – yuck!

-Second, handle the dough as little as possible.
-Overworking the dough can create a tough shortcake.
-You want to roll your dough out to about 1 inch thick.
+- Roll your dough out to about 1 inch thick.
 You will get 6-8 biscuits out of the recipe.
 Of course using your grandmothers vintage biscuit cutters make it even better.